donho-tech/website/content/posts/inputcheckbox-react.md

 +++
 Learn how to use a HTML input checkbox with React and TypeScript.

-What do you need to complete this tutorial?
-* npm

 Create a new React project
 ```bash
 npx create-react-app react-checkbox --template typescript
 ```